Ecclestone says "bit stupid" to pay German banker

 Ecclestone's role has come under the spotlight after BayernLB's former chief risk officer Gerhard Gribkowsky told a Munich court on Wednesday he had allowed himself to be bribed during the sale of the bank's 48 percent shareholding in 2006.

-Gribkowsky is on trial for breach of trust and tax evasion over a payment of 45 million euros he received and a judge has said he could face nine years in prison.
+Gribkowsky is on trial for breach of trust and tax evasion over a payment of 45 million euros ($57 million) he received and a judge has said he could face nine years in prison.

 "I have always said that we gave him money but it was not for what he said," said Ecclestone, who appeared as a witness at the trial last November.